computational-linguistics-class/computational-linguistics-class.github.io/index.md

 ---

 <div class="alert alert-success" markdown="1">
 CIS 530 will be offered in the Fall by Dr. Clayton Greenberg.
 He will be using the CIS waitlist system to issue permits and manage enrollment.
-You do not need to email the instructor to receive a permit, instead you should [sign yourself up for the waitlist](https://forms.cis.upenn.edu/waitlist/index.php) when it opens (around April 12).
+You do not need to email the instructor to receive a permit, instead you should [sign yourself up for the waitlist](https://forms.cis.upenn.edu/waitlist/index.php) when it opens on April 30.

 After you've added yourself to the waitlist, the instructor can issue you a permit.
 You will receive an email saying permit available.
 You will receive another email when the permit is issued.
 At that point, you may register on CoursesInTouch.
 </div>